Robertfarb/whiteboarding-curriculum/meta/local-resources/housing-options.md

 If you are interested, please email      [hello@zeusliving.com](mailto:hello@zeusliving.com) or call 650.817.7343.
 Just mention that you are with App Academy.
 Also, please note ZeusLiving has other properties that are always being added that may not be shown on our website.

-## <a href="http://accommodation.startupbed.com/" title="StartupBed">StartupBed</a>
-StartupBed is focused on dedicated co-living and co-working environments.

-The first floor is co-working, shared desks while the second floor has 60 beds broken down into 14 beds for women and 46 beds for men.
-These beds are in a hostel setup with bunk beds and separators for slight privacy.
-StartupHouse caters to international startups, tech interns, etc.

-StartupBed availability is wide open from October to December.
-Amenities include free and fast wifi, workspace, utilities, water, and free laundry.
-Students can extend up to one month after the program in case they need additional housing.

-### Estimated costs
-The cost is $1,200 per month for housing.
-With a 10% discount for App Academy students, it comes out to $1,080.

 ## <a href="http://hacknsleep.com/" title="Hack'n'Sleep">Hack'n'Sleep</a>
 Hack'n'Sleep has 3 newly remodeled coliving houses located in San Francisco.